Janhavi212/PRODIGY_DS_01/README.md

 - Visualizing trends using bar plots and line plots.
 - Best practices for EDA in Jupyter Notebooks.

-## 📷 Screenshots
-_Add relevant screenshots of your outputs and graphs here._

 ## 📎 Resources
 - [Pandas Documentation](https://pandas.pydata.org/docs/)